KH-Nolan5908/Home-lab/Active-Directory-Lab/Part.4_Active-Directory-Lab.md

 <img width="1024" height="768" alt="part4 7_EnableAdminAccount" src="https://github.com/user-attachments/assets/2036cbc4-3d48-428a-841e-e50c8da83ad0" />

-* Once you log in as an Administrator:
+* As an administrator:
     * Open **Control Panel** > **View Network Status & Tasks** > **Change Adapter Settings** >
     * Right-click on **Ethernet** > **Properties**
     * Double-click on **Internet Protocol Version 4(TCP/IPv4)**

-* We will manually assign the following static IP address to VM so that may join it to our Domain at Server 2022.
+* We will manually assign the following static IP address to the VM so that may join it to our domain at Server 2022.
 Enter the following IP Configurations:
     * IP address:               **10.1.10.4**
     * Subnet mask:              **255.0.0.0**
     * Default Gateway:          **10.1.10.1**